From the Gardens of Cheesecake Farms

 Birds also leave their droppings which help fertilize the plants.
 Droppings often contain a "volunteer" plant seed which is a gift from Mother Nature.
 Birds bring their beauty and song to your garden, too.

-attact birds, bees and butterflies
+Brightly colored flowers attact birds, bees and butterflies |

 It's easy to pump up the volume of activity in your garden and attact birds, bugs and butterflies.
 Just add brightly colored flowers (like zinnias) and a water feature (like a bird bath).
 Skip chemical pesticides and weed killers.
 It won't take long for your garden to come alive.